evoraglobal/sieraapi-docs/source/includes/_meters.md

 **Response Body**

-The response body will be a list of meters which are associated with the asset specified by the assetId parameter.
+The response body will be a list of meters.

 | Attribute                | Type and description                                                                                                                                                                                                                                                    |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |